svewap/nnrestapi/Documentation/Configuration/Configuration/20_yaml.rst

 YAML Configuration
 ============

-Configuring the TYPO3 Rest Api in the TypoScript Setup
+Configuring with TypoScript Setup
 -------------------------------

-The nnrest api comes with the following default-settings in the YAML-configuration:
+The extension comes with the following default-settings in the YAML-configuration:

 .. code-block:: yaml